d-burke-data/Module_14_Challenge/README.md

 # Module_14_Challenge : *JavaScript Data Visualization Challenge*

-In this repository is a web page demonstrating data visualization in JavaScript via D3.
+In this repository is a web page demonstrating data visualization in JavaScript via D3 and Plotly.
 On the web page you can select a subject ID from the dropdown control.
 The data associated with that subject ID will be reflected in the bar chart, bubble chart, and demographic info.
 The JavaScript file *app.js* contains the logic for populating the dropdown and displaying the charts for the corresponding subject ID.

 ## URL
 The web page can be accessed with this URL: